practicalli/clojure-web-services/postgres/postgres-toolbelt-commands.md

 Heroku Postgres is integrated directly into the Heroku toolbelt and offers several commands that automate many common tasks associated with managing a database-backed application.

-> **Hint** Some of these commands require a postgres cleint to be installed on your computer to work.
+> ####Hint:: Some of these commands require a postgres cleint to be installed on your computer to work.

 ## pg:info